 These activities look at boundaries and rights that exist in different maritime zones and how our EEZ compares to those allocated to other countries.
-The final activities are designed to review learning from the entire topic.
+The final activities are designed to review learning about fisheries management.

-See slide sets EEZ & the law of the sea and Reviewing key concepts
+See also the slide set EEZ & the law of the sea.